nikogura/nikogura.com/CodingStandards.md

 Little things, like atoms, molecules, and lego bricks build up.
 One or two are not particularly impressive, but once you have a pile of them, they add up.
 As they say, "No raindrop feels responsible for the flood."

+### Wrap Up

-In Golang, this means the meat of your code will likely live under /pkg/<name>, and your CLI will be under /cmd.
+In Golang, this MVC-ish/SOLID approach means the meat of your code will likely live under /pkg/<name>, and your CLI will be under /cmd.
 The files under /cmd end up being an object lesson on how to exercise your libraries in /pkg.
 Never mix the two.

-Design this way, and you’re doing your future self (and the rest of us too) a big favor.
+### Examples
 Here’s an external example of what I mean using a tool called gomason.
 The purpose of gomason is to build, test, sign, and publish binaries easily based off a config file:  [https://github.com/nikogura/gomason](https://github.com/nikogura/gomason)

 You’ll note that publish.go  is just calling functions in [https://github.com/nikogura/gomason/tree/master/pkg/gomason](https://github.com/nikogura/gomason/tree/master/pkg/gomason).
 The functions, however, being under /pkg are fully available to be used by other libraries.

 The gomason tool only has a CLI view at this point in time, but there’s no reason why someone (maybe you!) could add a web UI to make it even more useful, adding an additional mechanism of exercising the same code.

+Write your code so that it can be reused.
+Design this way, and you’re doing your future self (and the rest of us too) a big favor.